MMC vs CORJ60: What Numerai Actually Pays For

 To make the comparison concrete, we isolated the top 10% of models by MMC and the top 10% by CORJ60 in each round, then plotted their NMR payout distributions.

-The top-MMC cohort is strikingly tight around zero.
-Originality delivers a steadier payout profile: most observations land in a narrow band a few NMR above or below break-even.
+The top-MMC cohort is tight around zero.
+Originality delivers a steadier profile: most observations land within a few NMR of break-even.
 High MMC rarely produces monster single-round paydays on its own, but it also avoids the deep negative tail.

-The practical takeaway: correlation is the boom-and-bust axis, MMC is the steadier one.
+Correlation is the boom-and-bust axis; MMC is the steadier one.
 A large stake on a high-CORJ60 model captures the biggest upside rounds but wears the biggest drawdowns.
-Blending is what unlocks the 2x MMC multiplier without giving up CORJ60's ceiling.
+Blending both is how you capture the 2x MMC multiplier without giving up CORJ60's ceiling.

 Is the MMC-Payout Relationship Linear?

-Bucketing models into MMC deciles and charting average payout per decile makes the relationship between MMC and pay direct.
-The bottom three deciles (0–30%) all average negative payouts, bottoming out near -0.2 NMR.
-Decile 40–50% is roughly break-even.
-From there the climb is steady and roughly linear, reaching ~0.55 NMR in the top decile.
+Bucketing models into MMC deciles and charting average payout per decile makes the MMC-to-pay relationship direct.
+The bottom two deciles (0–20%) average negative payouts, bottoming out near -0.3 NMR.
+The 20–30% bucket is roughly flat, and from the 30–40% decile onward the climb is steady and roughly linear, reaching about 0.55 NMR in the top decile.

-The shape matters.
-Crossing from a below-median to an above-median MMC flips the sign of your expected payout — that is the single biggest jump.
-After that, every additional decile adds another ~0.05–0.10 NMR in average payout.
-Half-measures on originality do not pay much; committed differentiation does.
+Crossing from a bottom-quintile to a mid-range MMC flips the sign of your expected payout — the single biggest jump in the chart.
+After that, every additional decile adds roughly 0.05–0.10 NMR in average payout.
+The largest payout improvement is moving out of the bottom MMC quintile; gains after that are more incremental.

 Strategy Implications